 One of the interesting quirks about the local media market here in Japan is how traditional outlets like printed newspapers and terrestrial TV programs have managed to survive.

-Like with just about everywhere else on the planet, influencer marketing is all the rage over here in Japan.
+Like with just about everywhere else on the planet, influencer marketing is all the rage over here and it’s a play we regularly use at this PR agency in Japan.